Policy initiative

 Co-Chair of the International Resource Panel

 The Global Council members will be guided and assisted in their tasks by a brain trust composed of Special Advisors.
-The first meeting of the Global Council will be held on 10 June 2024 and their first policy recommendations will be made public by the end of the year.
+The first meeting of the Global Council was held on 10 June 2024 and their first policy recommendations will be made public by the end of the year.

 General Mandate of the Council